miberr/Mockster/docs/docs/api/hackers.md

 |:---------|:---------|
 `adjective`|`Adjective`

-Returns a hacker adjective.
+Returns a hacker or technology related adjective.
 For example: `1080p`.

 Return datatype: **string**